albertusk95/albertusk95.github.io/_posts/DataMining/2017-01-06-build-a-simple-recsys.md

 In this step we have had methods for comparing two users and finding their similarity score.
 We do this by selecting one user and compare his/her preferences with the other users providing rating for the movies rated by both users.

 Afterwards, we will rank them so that we know whose recommendation I should take when deciding on a movie.
 We can do this by simply sorting the similarity scores stored in the list where the highest score appears at the top.
-This is the implemenation code for this step:
+This is the implementation code for this step:

 <img src="https://github.com/albertusk95/albertusk95.github.io/blob/master/public/img_recsys/recsys_ranking.png?raw=true" alt="Ranking the Similar Preferences" />